 In the first quarter of 2014, the Company's management approved a plan to sell the three Company-owned hotels operated under the MainStay Suites brand.
-The Company determined that this disposal transaction met the definition of a discontinued operation since the operations and cash flows of this component would be eliminated from the on-going operations of the Company and the Company will not have significant continuing involvement in the operations of the hotels after the disposal transaction.
+The Company determined that this disposal transaction met the definition of a discontinued operation since the operations and cash flows of this component would be eliminated from the on-going operations of the

+Company and the Company will not have significant continuing involvement in the operations of the hotels after the disposal transaction.

 The operations related to these three Company-owned hotels were reported as a component of "Corporate and Other" for segment reporting purposes.
-The results of operations for the years ended December 31, 2015, 2014 and 2013 presented in these Consolidated Financial Statements reflect these three Company-owned hotels as discontinued operations.
-All prior period amounts have been recast throughout these financial statements as appropriate.
+The results of operations for the year ended December 31, 2014 presented in these Consolidated Financial Statements reflect these three Company-owned hotels as discontinued operations.
+There was no impact on 2016 or 2015 from these discontinued operations.
 Unless noted otherwise, discussion in the notes to the consolidated financial statements pertain to continuing operations.
 Summarized financial information related to the discontinued operations is as follows:

-For the Year Ended December 31,
+he Year Ended ecember 31, 2014

-2 015 2014 2013

-(in th ousands)
+(iı n thousands)

 Revenues

-Hotel operations \$ \$ 801 \$ 4,774
+Hotel operations \$ 801

-Total revenues 801 4,774
+Total revenues 801

-Operating Expenses
+Operating Expenses '

-Hotel operations 927 3,678
+Hotel operations 927

-Depreciation and amortization 526

-Total operating expenses 927 4,204
+Total operating expenses 927

-Operating income (loss) (126) 570
+Operating income (loss) ' (126)

 Gain on disposal of discontinued operations 2,807

-Income from discontinued operations before income taxes 2,681 570
+Income from discontinued operations

+before income taxes 2,681

-Income taxes 994 211
+Income taxes 994

-Income from discontinued operations, net of income taxes \$ \$ 1,687 \$ 359
+Income from discontinued operations, net

+of income taxes \$ 1,687